mtlazaro/cg_mrslam/README.md

             $ git checkout fuerte
   - Type `rosmake` in the package directory
-- ROS indigo (catkin):
+- ROS Indigo OR ROS Kinetic (catkin):
-  - Installation for ROS indigo is supported in the default branch (master)
+  - Installation for ROS Indigo or ROS Kinetic is supported in the default branch (master)
   - In your catkin workspace

             $ catkin_make -DCMAKE_BUILD_TYPE=Release